MassimoParisi/quackbook/README.md

-# Flutter Facebook Responsive UI Starter Project
+# QuackBook
+A Facebook clone with some lil' duckies (because why not, I mean)